dataloop/dataloop-support/docs/dashboards/annotations.md

+_**PLEASE NOTE:** We have recently rebranded and changed our name from Dataloop.IO to Outlyer.
+Our agent is still called “dataloop agent”, and relevant code reflects the old name (Dataloop) as well.
+Thank you for your patience as we update everything._

 # Annotations

-You can post annotations into Dataloop via either the API or command line utility.
+You can post annotations into Outlyer via either the API or command line utility.

 [API Docs](https://documenter.getpostman.com/view/505524/dataloop_public_api/2FyccR#annotations)